Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Numerical investigation of the ansatze capabilities

-In this section, we present our numerical results focusing on the encoding capacity of the two ansatze introduced previously applied to the BH dimer, the three-site and the four-site periodic chains.
+In this section, we present a numerical investigation of the expressibility (and resource efficiency) for the two ansatze introduced previously applied to the BH dimer, the three-site and the four-site periodic chains.
 The simulations of the photonic circuits were realized using the Python package Strawberryfields~\cite{killoran2019strawberry}.
-For the optimization of the quantum circuits parameters, the L-BFGS-B method was used and encoded in the OptimParrallel package~\cite{optimpar}.
-The circuit's parameters were always initialized with an amplitude randomly drawn in $[-0.05,+0.05]$, and the maximum number of iterations was set to 20000.
-A home-made ED code has been implemented in Python to compute the exact ground state by exact diagonalization.
+For the optimization of the quantum circuits parameters, the L-BFGS-B method was used as encoded in the optimParallel package~\cite{optimpar}.
+The circuit's parameters were always initialized with a small random amplitude drawn in $[-0.05,+0.05]$, and the maximum number of iterations was set to 20000.
+An ED code has been implemented in Python to compute the exact ground state by exact diagonalization.
+Further we also provide a sample code with the implementations of all the components of our method in \cite{code_BHCV} for interested readers.